Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Help is available for depression.
 There are different types of individual and group therapies that can help a woman with depression feel better and live more effectively.
 Pregnancy support groups can also be very helpful.
 Additionally, many women with depression improve when treated with anti-depressant medicine.
 If you are suffering from depression you should reach out for help by contacting your health care provider, a psychologist or other mental health professional, your clergy, or you can always contact the emergency room of your local hospital.

 IMPORTANT: If you are taking an antidepressant and find that you are pregnant, do not stop taking your medication without first talking to your health care provider.
 Call him/her as soon as you discover that you are pregnant.
-Additionally, If you ever think about hurting yourself or your baby, contact your health care provider, local hospital emergency room, or dial 911 immediately.
+Additionally, if you ever think about hurting yourself or your baby, contact your health care provider, local hospital emergency room, or dial 911 immediately.

 Types of Depression